At Ghost Hill we believe that 'every second counts.' This is true both in and out of school. After all - you are only 5 years old once!

 We want our children to be successful learners, confident individuals and responsible citizens.
-We encourage and support each child to achieve their very best.
-We aim to create an atmosphere of trust, challenge, openness and respect which encourages an enthusiasm for learning and critical thinking.
-Through an active curriculum we encourage children to explore, take risks, investigate, be creative, and discover the world around them.
-They are supported to respond to challenge within a learning environment that is secure, enjoyable, and sensitive to individual needs.
-We give them time for independent thought and action as well as time to work together.
+We encourage and support each child to achieve their very best through creating an atmosphere of trust, openness and respect which encourages an enthusiasm for learning and critical thinking.
+Through a curriculum based upon the characteristics of effective learning, we encourage children to explore, take risks, investigate, be creative, and discover the world around them.
+They are supported to respond to challenge within a learning environment that is secure, enjoyable, and sensitive to individual needs and where mistakes are embraced as part of a learning cycle.
+We give our children time for independent thought and action as well as time to work together.

 At Ghost Hill our curriculum meets the expectations of the Early Years Foundation Stage Profile and the National Curriculum and has been mapped carefully by curriculum leaders to ensure this is well sequenced and progressive - shown through each subjects own progression map.

 In Early Years, the building blocks of knowledge are used to create the foundations for the National Curriculum expectations at Key Stage One.
 These link closely to both the Early Years Foundation Stage Profile and Development Matters (This guidance sets out the pathways of children’s development in broad ages and stages).